WillDenby/make-python-faster/src/numpy_pandas_and_more/efficient_numerical_computations.md

 ## Statistical Functions

-`NumPy` also includes functions for performing statistical operations on arrays, such as finding the mean, median, standard deviation, etc.
+Finally, NumPy includes functions for performing statistical operations on arrays, such as finding the mean, median, or standard deviation:

 ```python
 data = np.array([1, 2, 3, 4, 5])